-B2B customers now expect the same range of omnichannel buying options they enjoy as consumers – according to a Forrester Consulting Thought Leadership Paper, commissioned by Accenture and hybris.
+B2B buyers are consumers, too, and those B2B customers now expect the same range of omnichannel buying options they enjoy in their personal lives, according to a Forrester Consulting Thought Leadership Paper.
 This is why almost half of B2B buyers (49 percent) prefer to use consumer websites to make work-related purchases.

 The study points to a dramatic shift in the B2B buyer journey.
 Where B2B customers once searched print catalogs or spoke to sales reps, many now start their journey on the supplier’s website (32 percent) or a search engine (25 percent).

 More than half (52 percent) of the 930 B2B buyers surveyed (in North America and Europe) said they expect one out of two of their purchases to be made online in three years’ time.